'I have been an absent husband, father and son': Koh Poh Koon says he needs to focus on family

 In a video on Facebook on Friday (May 22), Dr Koh described serving as a political officer holder as "one of the greatest honours" of his life.

-However, this came at a price: "I have been an absent husband, father, and son since I stepped into politics in 2015, placing the needs of Singapore and my constituents above my family," the 54-year-old father of two said.
+However, this came at a price: "I have been an absent husband, father, and son since I stepped into [political office] in 2015, placing the needs of Singapore and my constituents above my family," the 54-year-old father of two said.

 "For too long, my wife has carried much of the burden at home, often having to look after our parents and our children on her own.